Bhutanese

 Spiritual And Religious Practices

-Buddhism is the predominant religion, with practices centered around monasteries, meditation, and festivals.
-The Bhutanese also engage in rituals to honor local deities and spirits.
+Buddhism is the predominant religion, with practices including meditation, prayer, and participation in religious festivals.

 Beliefs And Worldview

-The Bhutanese worldview is shaped by Buddhist teachings, emphasizing compassion, karma, and the interconnectedness of all life.
-This perspective influences social norms, environmental policies, and the country's development philosophy.
+The Bhutanese worldview is centered on the principles of Buddhism, emphasizing compassion, karma, and the interconnectedness of all life.

 Cultural Proverbs Sayings